developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/FileTransfer/index.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 On a filetransfer that results in local file storage, createFolders can automatically create the directory path.
+Value must be set to "True" if destination folder does not exist.
+See [Remarks](#remarks).

 ### Possible Values